 Nonetheless, many states are also increasing the amount of sales percentages that can be taxed.
 They realize that companies with immense sales figures also have larger production rates.
 They have a larger workforce, more equipment, plants, etc.

 This means their profit margins are much greater than a smaller company’s.
 Small businesses don’t have to worry about this.
 At least while they are growing.
 Business owners should be vigilant when it comes to state tax laws, breaks, credits, etc.

 As you perform research, you may discover that it is more expensive to conduct a business in one state compared to another.
 Once you file your articles of incorporation in one state, it may be difficult or burdensome to move it to another state.
 Working within different jurisdictions is inevitable if you have a business that transports goods across state lines.
 You will pay taxes in each state that you operate in.

 If you need help with your business income tax, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.